vsevolodkolmogorov/microservices-lab-user-company/README.md

-# Multi-Service User & Company System ( Test Task )
+# Test Task Multi-Service User & Company System
 This is a microservices-based Java application designed to manage **users** and **companies**, using **Spring Boot**, **Spring Cloud (Netflix Eureka, Config, Gateway)**, and **PostgreSQL**.
 Each service interacts via REST and shares data using Feign clients.
 The system is containerized using Docker and orchestrated with Docker Compose.

 ---